I am a child of God with infinite worth just like you are. I'm also a lifelong member of The Church of Jesus Christ of Latter-day Saints.

 - 3 Nephi 13:6- "Enter into thy closet...reward thee openly." (this clue leads to the closet)

 - Mosiah 4:30- "Watch yourselves, and your thoughts, and your words, and your deeds, and observe the commandments of God." (this clue leads to a mirror)

 - 2 Nephi 31:20- "press forward feasting upon the word of Christ" (this clue can lead to anywhere having to do with food)

 - Moroni 10:32- "Love God with all your might, mind and strength." (this clue leads to exercise equipment)

 At the end of the Easter egg hunt, our last clue inevitably leads to the jackpot of our Easter baskets.
 This is often located in a closet (where Christ suggests that we should pray) or sometimes even in the bathtub (there are all kinds of references to water in the scriptures).

 The location of our Easter baskets doesn't matter quite so much as what is in them.
 I always try to make sure that there are a few items in our Easter baskets that are going to continue to draw our hearts and minds back to Christ.

 This doesn't mean that we never have any jelly beans.
-In fact, I've even purchased one of those cute little wind up chickens that lays bubble gum eggs as it walks.
-I don't think there is anything horribly wrong with these things as long as we have a few things in our Easter basket to remind us about why we are really celebrating.
+In fact, I've even purchased one of those cute little wind-up chickens that lays bubble gum eggs as it walks.
+I don't think there is anything horribly wrong with these things as long as we have a few things in our Easter basket to remind us why we are really celebrating.

-The following are a list of Easter basket gifts that I have used in the past:
+The following is a list of Easter basket gifts that I have used in the past:

 - Pictures of Christ